Quantum Phase diagrams and transitions for Chern topological insulators: Introduction

-{\bf A4:} This is done abstractly by successive quotients by lattices and sublattices, see \S \ref{par:supercell}.
+{\bf A4:} The implementation is abstractly given by successive quotients by lattices and sublattices, see \S \ref{par:supercell}.
 Physically, these can come by including interaction terms with higher neighbor interactions.
-The effects of moving to sublattices or bigger cells on band structure is discussed in \S\ref{par:bands}.
-The theory is implemented in physical lattice systems by using commensurate lattices of higher order nearest neighbors, see \S\ref{par:lattices}.
-We classify these for lattices formed by the integers $\mathcal{O}(\sqrt{-D})$ in imaginary quadratic field extensions in Appendix \ref{par:quadratic}.
-In particular for $D=1$ these are the Gaussian integers, aka.\, the square lattice, and for $D=3$ the Eisenstein integers, aka.\ the triangular lattice.
+The effects of moving to sublattices, or dually to bigger unit cells, on the band structure is discussed in \S\ref{par:bands}.
+Concretely, the theory is implemented in physical lattice systems by using commensurate lattices of higher order nearest neighbors, see \S\ref{par:lattices}.
+We classify these for lattices formed by the integers $\mathcal{O}(\sqrt{-d})$ in imaginary quadratic field extensions in Appendix \ref{par:quadratic}.
+The results are summarized in Theorem \ref{theorem:main2}.
+In particular. for $d=1$ these are the Gaussian integers, aka.\ the square lattice, and for $d=3$ the Eisenstein integers, aka.\ the triangular lattice.
 The method is to use knowledge about primes in these fields.
 This classifications lets us identify infinite families of commensurate neighbors.
 We extend the analysis to sublattices, such as the hexagonal and Kagome lattices, see \S\ref{par:commensurate}.